Multi-scale Dynamic Wake Modeling and Prediction of Floating Offshore Wind Turbines via Physics-Informed Neural Networks and Fourier Neural Operators: Methods and Setups

-In the present work, the NREL 5MW baseline offshore wind turbine~\cite{jonkman2009definition} is used with the detailed parameters presented in table~\ref{tab:paras}.
-As seen, eight types of airfoils are used in the NREL 5MW turbine, with two cylinder sections near the root region.
-More details about the design of the NREL 5MW wind turbine can be found in Refs~\cite{jonkman2009definition, dong2023characteristics}.
-As is known, in the complex offshore conditions due to the influence of wind-wave-current, the floating turbine often exhibits six-degree-of-freedom motions.
-The coupling motion of surge and pitch is the most frequently occurring.
-Therefore, the wake dynamics of the NREL 5MW wind turbine under the coupling motion of surge and pitch are simulated.
-Specifically, the prescribed motion of the wind turbine incorporates coupled motion of surge and pitch, following a first-order harmonic trajectory.
+The NREL 5MW baseline offshore wind turbine~\citep{jonkman2009definition} is used with the detailed parameters presented in table~\ref{tab:paras}.
+As seen, eight types of airfoils are used in the NREL 5MW turbine and two cylinder sections are used near the root region.
+Details of the NREL 5MW turbine can be found in Refs.~\cite{jonkman2009definition, dong2023characteristics}.
+Under complex offshore conditions influenced by wind, waves, and currents, FOWTs often exhibit 6-DOF motions, among which the coupled motion of surge and pitch is the most prevalent~\cite{li2022onset,wang2023evolution}.
+However, the wake dynamics and the advanced modeling the multi-scale dynamic wakes remain largely unexplored.
+Therefore, the wake dynamics of the NREL 5MW wind turbine under coupled surge and pitch motions are investigated.
+Specifically, the prescribed motion of the wind turbine incorporates coupled surge and pitch, following a first-order harmonic trajectory.
 The surge displacement $x(t)$ and pitch angle $\theta(t)$ are shown as:

-where $A_s = 0.04D$ and $A_p = 5^\circ$ represent the respective amplitudes.
-The oscillation frequency for both motions is determined by the Strouhal number, defined as $St = fD/U_{\infty}$.
-A range of constant $St$ values is investigated, as listed in Table~\ref{tab:Sts}.
-Previous studies on single-degree-of-freedom surge motion have demonstrated that wake meandering, a large-scale oscillation of the entire wake in the spanwise and vertical directions, is primarily triggered when $St$ falls within the range of $[0.2, 0.6]$~\cite{li2022onset}.
-Therefore, the specific values of $St$ shown in Table~\ref{tab:Sts} are selected for this study.
-Both motions are defined relative to the rotation center located at the turbine hub $(x_{\rm hub}, 0, z_{\rm hub})$.
-The surge velocity $v(t)$ and the pitch motion $\theta(t)$ are defined as:
+in which $A_s = 0.04D$ and $A_{\rm p} = 5^\circ$ are the surge and pitch amplitudes, which are chosen according to the previous works~\cite{li2022onset, wenfeng2025investigation}.
+Both motions are defined relative to the rotation center located at the turbine hub $(0, 0, z_{\rm hub})$.
+Thus, the surge velocity $v(t)$ and the pitch motion $\theta(t)$ are defined as:

+The frequency ($f$) for both motions is determined by the Strouhal number, defined as $St = fD/U_{\infty}$, where $D$ and $U_{\infty}$ are the rotor diameter and inflow velocity, respectively.
+As listed in Table~\ref{tab:Sts}, a range of motion frequencies ($St=[0, 0.2, 0.3, 0.4, 0.5, 0.6]$) is investigated.
+Such a range is investigated based on previous studies demonstrating that wake meandering, a large-scale oscillation of the entire wake in the spanwise and vertical directions, can be triggered under such conditions~\citep{li2022onset}.